Teaching Evidence-Based Practice

 Personal Development will be addressed by offering guidance and help in extending and advancing participants' existing critical appraisal and teaching skills.

-Most of the Workshop will be conducted in small groups in which participants will develop and test their own EBM packages.
+Most of the module is conducted as a workshop, with a strong element of small group work in which participants will develop and test their own EBM packages.
 Plenary sessions will present and discuss general issues in planning, executing, and evaluating EBM, and will demonstrate large-group strategies for teaching EBM.
 Searching and study time will be provided each day, and informal social events will encourage free discussion and the establishment of ongoing links.

 Materials and Preparation